AAKASH707/AAKASH707/README.md

 ### Hi there 👋

 Here are some ideas to get you started:
-- 🔭 I’m currently working on Algorithums
+- 🔭 I’m currently working on DevOps tools
-- 🌱 I’m currently learning phython
+- 🌱 I’m currently learning phython,Java ....
 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with python projects
-- 💬 Ask me about C
 - 📫 How to reach me:https://discord.com/users/731946737924833300/
 - 😄 Pronouns: ... *TheSkyBoy*
-- ⚡ Fun fact: You are only to belive and do!!
+- ⚡ Fun fact: You are only to belive and do cheers !!
 -->